Notnotnotnotauser/coding-exercises/README.md

 # Coding Exercises
-## How to submit
+## Submitting
 Put your code for all of the week's exercises in the correct folder (ex.
-Java/Week 1/Name) and put in your .java files as seperate for each exercise.
-(also remember to add comments to your code!)
+Java/Week 1/Name) and put in your .java files as seperate for each exercise. (also remember to add comments to your code!)
+## Grading
+I will add comments to the code you provide in the comment format ``` /* comment here */ ```.